rust-lang/rust/src/doc/tarpl/meet-safe-and-unsafe.md

     * A non-utf8 `str`
 * Unwinding into another language
 * Causing a [data race][race]
-* Double-dropping a value

 That's it.
-That's all the Undefined Behaviour baked into Rust.
+That's all the causes of Undefined Behaviour baked into Rust.
 Of course, unsafe functions and traits are free to declare arbitrary other constraints that a program must maintain to avoid Undefined Behaviour.
-However these are generally just things that will transitively lead to one of the above problems.
+However, generally violations of these constraints will just transitively lead to one of the above problems.
 Some additional constraints may also derive from compiler intrinsics that make special assumptions about how code can be optimized.

 Rust is otherwise quite permissive with respect to other dubious operations.
 Rust considers it "safe" to:

 * Deadlock
 * Have a [race condition][race]